b3nj4m/hubot/docs/README.md

 Brobbot's power comes through scripting.
 Read [docs/scripting.md](scripting.md) for the deal on bending brobbot to your will using code.

-There are many community-contributed scripts available through [brobbot-scripts](https://github.com/github/brobbot-scripts).
-To use scripts from it:

-* Make sure `brobbot-scripts` is listed as a dependency in `package.json` (it should by default)
-* Update `brobbot-scripts.json` to include the script you want in the list.
-Make sure the file is still valid JSON!
-* Review the script to see if there's dependencies or configuration to add

-In addition, there are scripts released as npm packages.
+There are scripts released as npm packages.
 If you find one you want to use:

 1. Add the package to the list of `dependencies` into your `package.json`
 2. `npm install` to make sure its installed

 To enable third-party scripts that you've added you will need to add the package name as a double quoted string to the `external-scripts.json` file in this repo.

-**Please note that external scripts may become the default for brobbot scripts in future releases.**

 ## Adapters